-Contrary to popular belief, filing for divorce doesn't always have to mirror a TV drama.
-For couples who are able negotiate and cooperate to work through the issues of their divorce, an uncontested divorce is a great option that can be relatively quick, inexpensive, and mostly drama-free.
+Contrary to popular belief, filing for divorce doesn't always have to be like a TV drama.
+For couples who are able negotiate and cooperate to work through the legal questions involved in ending their marriage, an uncontested divorce is a great option that can be relatively quick, inexpensive, and mostly drama-free.

-Some courts require additional forms to file for divorce properly.
-It is best to check with your local court clerk to verify that you submitted everything your county requires.
+Some courts require additional forms to file for divorce, so it's best to check with your local court clerk to verify that you have all the forms you need.

-If at least 20 days have passed since you filed for divorce and there are no issues with your paperwork, a judge will sign the Decree of Divorce, and the divorce will become final.
+If at least 20 days have passed since you filed for divorce and there are no problems with your paperwork and agreement, the judge will sign the Decree of Divorce that you completed and submitted.
 (Wyo.
-Stat.
-Ann. § 20-2-108.)
+Stat. § 20-2-108 (2021).)